-The 2021 Third Thursday webinar series, which will run January through June and is free to attend, will educate those new to the bullying prevention field and sharpen the skills of those who are experienced in this vital area.
+The 2021 Third Thursday webinar series, which runs through November and is free to attend, will educate those new to the bullying prevention field and sharpen the skills of those who are experienced in this vital area.
 Webinars will cover essential topics including student safety and well-being skills, social-emotional wellness, cyberspace, and more.

 Third Thursday webinars are approved for Olweus Bullying Prevention Program Trainer recertification, Act 48 and NASW credits.

 This high quality learning series is presented in collaboration with the Pennsylvania Department of Education, Safe and Humane Schools Institute on Family and Neighborhood Life Clemson University, and the Capital Area Intermediate Unit.

 Understanding the Educator’s Role in Stopping Human Trafficking